jaelar78/Mavora/README.md

-# Mavora
+# Dovroyn

-Mavora is a deploy-ready React + Vite application with:
+Dovroyn is a deploy-ready React + Vite application with:

 - Modern landing page
 - Login and signup with Supabase Auth